PenceP/strmr/TASKS.md

 ### 23. Links Select Page
 - [ ] Proper Style
 - [ ] Get rid of play button icon, move Filesze to that location
+- [ ] After selecting a stream the loading screen now says "loading trailer". instead i want the same blurred backdrop & a large, centered logo (of the media we're loading), fading in and out until the stream loads